-The City of Prague launched a new information campaign on vaccination, aiming at young Prague citizens (between 16 and 29 years) to get vaccinated.
+The City of Prague launched a new information campaign on vaccination aiming at young Prague citizens (between 16 and 29 years of age) to get vaccinated.
 Prague citizens can register for vaccination at ockovani.praha.eu.
-Two vaccination centers in Prague opened on July 12 where there is no need to register in advance.

-From July 7, citizens or EU residents of Czechia vaccinated in third countries will be able to obtain an EU COVID certificate issued by the Czech Republic.
+From July 7, citizens or EU residents of Czechia vaccinated in third countries have been able to obtain an EU COVID certificate issued by the Czech Republic.

 The Ministry of Health capped the price of PCR and AG test for private payers (not covered by the public health insurance).
-From July 1, each PCR test with a positive result will have to be confirmed (by another PCR test) in order to track potential mutations.
+From July 1, each PCR test with a positive result has to be confirmed (by another PCR test) in order to track potential mutations.

-Between June 1 and August 31, 2021, each participant of the Czech public health care insurance system will be eligible for two PCR tests and four AG tests covered from health insurance.
-More on the measure.
-(After September 1, cases indicated by GPs, hygienic stations and children below the age of 12 will continue to have their testing covered by health insurance.)
+Between June 1 and October 31, 2021 each participant of the Czech public health care insurance system is eligible for two PCR tests and four AG tests covered from health insurance.

 As of May 24, the post-infection period (meaning the acknowledged period of immunity against Covid-19) was extended from 90 days to 180 days.
 At the same time, the Government approved that 22 days after the first dose of double-dose vaccine or 14 days after single-dose vaccine, the person is considered as vaccinated for the purposes of the Government health and safety measures.
 Government measures require evidence of either vaccination, having recovered from Covid-19 in the past 180 days, or a negative Covid-19 test result.